Japanese Green Tea Shops

 The making of Aritayaki porcelain is a complex and time consuming process which requires skill and expertise in every step.
 For centuries the ceramists of Arita city in Saga prefecture Japan have been producing Aritayaki Porcelain, world renown for its superior quality and craftsmanship.
 Arita has been the heart of the Japanese pottery making industry for nearly 400 years.
-(Be sure to check our Aritayaki Dictionary for terms used on this page.)

 Introduction to Aritayaki Porcelain

 In the year 1616, A Korean ceramist named Yi Sam-pyeong , Japanese name Kanagae Sampei (金江三兵 or 金江三兵衛), discovered kaolin deposits on Izumiyama (Izumi mountain) in Arita.
-This discovery was essentialy the beginning of the porcelain industry in Japan.
+This discovery was essentially the beginning of the porcelain industry in Japan.
 For hundreds of years this mountain was where Kaolin rocks were quarried to make Aritayaki White Porcelain.
 Recently due to the depletion of resources and other environmental issues mining here has ceased, and today most of the kaolin comes from nearby Amakusa in Kumamoto Prefecture.
 Izumiyama was designated as a National Historic Landmark in 1980.

 Note: The first 3 Kanji characters on this monument are 李参平 Ri -San- Pei.